When the CRM does not reflect the business

 Most CRM systems are designed around a universal model: contacts, companies, deals.
 That model works well when the business is structured around similar patterns: a sales team managing leads and accounts, a marketing team sending campaigns to segmented lists.

 It starts to break down when the platform manages something more specific.
-A diagnostics company whose customers own biological specimens with breed classification, registry affiliations, lineage records, and test histories cannot express any of the relationships that actually drive its marketing opportunities using a standard contact-and-company model.
+A diagnostics company whose customers own managed assets with classification attributes, registry affiliations, relational records, and product purchase histories cannot express any of the relationships that actually drive its marketing opportunities using a standard contact-and-company model.
 The data exists in the product platform, but it cannot be reasoned about in the CRM.
 Campaigns default to broad outreach.
 Segmentation is shallow.
 Lifecycle marketing, which depends on knowing what a customer has, what they have not done, and what they should do next, becomes structurally impossible.

 The underlying problem is not tooling.
 It is architecture.
 A CRM that does not model the actual domain of the business cannot support marketing that depends on understanding that domain.